 In preparing this website for our clients and future clients, we’ve attempted to describe our legal services in a very conversational and easy to understand way.
 We hope that you find our site informative, useful and user friendly.

 An Elder Law attorney acts as an advocate for elderly people and their families.
 The practice of Elder Law can include many different legal matters that affect the elderly, such as long term healthcare planning, guardianship, Medicaid planning, asset protection planning, and estate planning.
-An Elder Law attorney in Hempstead, NY focuses on the unique legal needs of aging adults, which are different than the needs of an average younger adult.
+An Elder Law attorney in Woodbury, NY focuses on the unique legal needs of aging adults, which are different than the needs of an average younger adult.

 The duties taken on by Elder Law attorneys can reach much further than overall estate planning and into the everyday lives of senior citizens and their families, when it comes to nursing home care planning and guardianships.
-An experienced Hempstead, NY Elder Law attorney is equipped to handle very delicate and emotional needs of older, disabled adults and their loved ones.
+An experienced Woodbury, NY Elder Law attorney is equipped to handle very delicate and emotional needs of older, disabled adults and their loved ones.
 Handling these special needs can become a very important part of the services Elder Law attorneys provide.

 An Elder Law attorney focuses their practice of law on: